 Using social media solely as a marketing tool is scary enough for many business leaders, but adding it as an element of customer service can be a daunting prospect.
-How do you know if you’re going in the right direction when it comes to adding social media to your contact center’s responsibilities?
+How do you know if you’re going in the right direction with Social Customer Service Performance and adding it to your contact center’s responsibilities?
 One way to frame the conversation is to take a page from famed management consultant Peter Drucker, who is quoted as saying “What gets measured gets improved.”
 Such a simple yet powerful idea.
 Conquering the brave new world of social customer service isn’t so scary when you break it down into measurable steps.

 1. Reverse Engineer Your Success

 It’s a whole lot easier to get to the finish line if you know where it is.
 So, the first step to improving your social customer care is figuring out exactly what it is that you want to improve.
 In a perfect world, what would your contact center look like?
 Is the staff focused on connecting with customers (i.e. the Zappos 10-hour customer service call), or are they more focused on quickly solving the problem and sending customers on their way?
 Defining your company values and setting realistic goals that will exemplify those values insures that your contact center is working toward something specific, something attainable.

 For many customers who turn to social for their service needs, speed is the point.
 Consumers want an answer quickly and from a real person on the other end.
 In fact, 42% of consumers expect a response from your brand within 60 minutes of a mention.

 But response time isn’t the only “speed” metric out there.
 Your team may also want to keep an eye on average handling time (AHT) to better understand how agents are spending their time with customers.
 If there are certain issues that consistently produce longer handling times, it may be that agents need a bit more training or that relevant information is too difficult to find.